Paradise in Service: Plot

+After the Republic of China's army was defeated on the mainland in 1949 in the Chinese Civil War, the Nationalists (led by Chiang Kai Shek) retreated to the Islands along the Taiwan strait, and Taiwan island itself.
+Chiang Kai Shek called for the restoration of the mainland to "liberate mainland China" and "eliminate the evil communist regime" after they retreated to Taiwan.
+Kinmen, a key island to ROC to counter-attack the mainland, had heavy troops deployed to it.
+The story of this movie is based exactly on that.
+Elements of taking the mainland and political slogans are commonly seen throughout the film.
 In 1969, physically fit Taiwan native Lo Pao-tai (Ethan Juan) arrives in Kinmen as a new Republic of China Army conscript.
 He is selected by Sergeant Major Chang Yun-shan (Chen Jianbin) to be part of the 101st Amphibious Reconnaissance Battalion (also known as the Frogmen of the R.O.C.
 Army) for grueling training, where he underperforms.
 He helps Chang Yun-shan—an illiterate who twenty years ago was kidnapped by the R.O.C.
 Army from his Shandong village and forced to leave the mainland—and Chang in turn arranges for his transfer to work in the military brothel known as Unit 831.

 Chung Hua-hsing (Wang Po-chieh), a friend of Lo's from back home, works in a damp tunnel and is severely bullied by other soldiers.
 He eventually escapes with Sasa (Lei Jiexi), a prostitute he likes, and together they try to swim to mainland China.
 Meanwhile, Chang feels more and more depressed and lonely, and becomes attached to Girl #8, the coquettish Jiao (Ivy Chen).
 Lo Pao-tai comforts him and offers to write letters for him to his mother.
 Lo doesn't bother to sleep with the girls since he resolves to save his virginity for his girlfriend back home, but he befriends Girl #7, Nini (Wan Qian), a mysterious but friendly Shanghainese girl who teaches him the guitar.
 Nini doesn't have many customers because she usually buys tickets out of pocket to meet her daily quota.